Overview

 Psychological Effects

-How to Prevent Fasciculations?
+How to Prevent benign fasciculation syndrome?

 Fasciculations can be uncomfortable or bothersome for some individuals, mainly if they occur frequently or in sensitive areas of the body.
 By preventing fasciculations, individuals can reduce their occurrence and improve their comfort and quality of life.
 Here are some tips that may help avoid fasciculations: